-This cathedral tops the list of things to do & see in Cologne.
+The Cologne Cathedral (Kölner Dom) tops every list of things to do in Cologne.
 As you approach Cologne, the intimidating Gothic architecture of the towers and spires seems to dwarf the rest of the city.

 The massive structure stands 157 metres tall and features incredibly intricate reliefs and ornate details.
 It’s one of the most recognisable cathedrals in the world and one of the most visited spots in the city.

 The largest Gothic cathedral in Europe, the two large towers stand out across the skyline.
 The inside is equally impressive.

 As you may expect, it includes lots of gold-plated chalices, accents, and décor along with large stained glass windows.

 The cathedral opens at 6am each day.
 If you want to beat the crowds, try to get up and start your tour of the city as early as you can.